dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     The new Process object will be returned from this function upon success.
-The ``executable`` argument is optional, and can be used to assist ProcControlAPI in finding the process’ executable on operating systems where this cannot be easily determined.
+The ``executable`` argument is optional, and can be used to assist ProcControlAPI in finding the process' executable on operating systems where this cannot be easily determined.
 The new process will be returned with all of its threads in the stopped state.